 Year 1 (Level 4)

-This module introduces you to themes and personalities that were central to the period of Western history called the Renaissance.
-It provide you with an historical overview of key events, as well as looking at the relation of the Renaissance to other historical periods.
-It will also look more deeply into selected ideas with a view to illustrating their significance both within the Renaissance and beyond.
-Central to the approach of the module will be to illustrate ways in which the Renaissance holds an ‘educational’ import both within itself and in terms of a legacy.
+This module introduces students to the idea of ‘humanism’ in the Liberal Arts tradition with particular reference to the ideas, themes and practices (Christian, Islamic and Judaic) central to the period of Western history called the Renaissance.
+We will explore the revival of classical learning in the studia humanitatis, some of the key features and figures of artistic, literary and political life as well as the darker and stranger side of the Renaissance as it colluded with or promoted slavery, sexual exploitation and warfare.
+Most importantly the module will illustrate ways in which the Renaissance holds an ‘educational’ import both within itself and in terms of a legacy.
 Where appropriate, tutors will relate the material to both ancient and more modern issues and ideas.
 The module aims to increase student knowledge and understanding of the Renaissance but also to draw out its fundamental import for the notion of education in its widest sense.
-Many of the ideas introduced in this module will be returned to in years 2 and 3.

 |Case Studies II: Independent Study Project||15|